k3b/APhotoManager/wiki/Gallery-View.md

 * If you tap on a photo it will be opend in the [Image-View](Image-View).
 * The Symbol(s) in the actionbar and the menu item(s)
     * define which photos you want to see (see _current set_ below).
-* If you long-tap on a photo the app enters multiselection mode:
-    * taping on any photo toggles selection of that photo.
-    * you can send/share photos via the share symbol.

 ![](https://raw.githubusercontent.com/k3b/AndroFotoFinder/master/wiki/png/Gallery.png)